 Bengaluru is the home of the company.
 With astrophysicists disclosing the details of the first 7.5 million galaxies out of 35 million, a group of international scientists has built the most accurate 3D model of the universe to date.
 The stunning image displays the cosmic network that has been present throughout the galaxy for billions of light-years.

-And this is only the beginning of the research which has been running for seven months.
-The research that will help to explain dark energy, which is responsible for about 68 percent of our universe and is the force that drives its expansion, is anticipated to take a total of five years to finish.
+And this is simply the beginning of the seven-month-long research.
+The research that will assist scientists to explain dark energy, which accounts for around 68 percent of our universe and is the force that drives its expansion, is expected to take five years to complete.

-Scientists have been using the Dark Energy Spectroscopic Instrument (DESI) to conduct the project.
-They have created a component made of 5 000 optical fibres, which expand the field of view of the telescope.
-The project is adding galaxies at an amount of around 1 million every month.
-Once the map is completed with data up to eleven billion years, it’s anticipated to help astronomers better understand the origins of the universe and the direction it’s headed.
+The Dark Energy Spectroscopic Instrument (DESI) has been used by scientists to carry out the experiment.
+They developed a component comprised of 5000 optical fibers that expand the telescope’s field of vision.
+Every month, the initiative adds approximately 1 million galaxies.
+Once completed with data spanning up to eleven billion years, the map is expected to help scientists better understand the origins of the universe and its future trajectory.